Aperlae/Aperlae/README.md

 - 👋 Hi, I’m @Aperlae
 - 👀 I’m interested in learning all I can about computer programming and making the web accessible for people with disabilities especially those who are blind or visually impaired.
-- 🌱 I’m currently learning javaScript
+- 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...